Basque Country

 |

 The Basque labour market is slightly more sluggish than across the country as a whole.
-After growing by 1.9% year-on-year in December 2023, almost 1 point below the average, the number of registered workers affiliated to Social Security is 3.3% higher than in 2019 (+7.4% in Spain): job creation in professional activities, hotels and restaurants, as well as education has been outstanding over the last year.
-Meanwhile, in Q3 2023 the unemployment rate was among the lowest in the country (8.3% vs. 11.8% on average) and was almost 1 point higher than it was at the end of 2019.
+After increasing by 1.6% in 2023, 1.1 points below the average, the rise in the number of registered workers affiliated to Social Security has slowed in 2024, increasing by 1.2% year-on-year in October, practically half the rate in Spain (2.5%): job creation in professional activities, education and hotels and restaurants has been outstanding over the last year.
+Meanwhile, the unemployment rate has been among the lowest in the country (7.6% in Q3 2024 vs. 11.2% on average).

-As with industry, Basque exports were hit by a sharp slowdown in 2023 and, as was the case in the country as a whole, they virtually stagnated in the first 10 months of the year; they are 26.1% higher than they were in 2019 (vs. +31.2%).
-Over the last year, there has been a notable upturn in exports of capital goods (especially transport equipment and industrial machinery) and motor vehicles, although there was a decline in sales of energy products, which were hit by the price correction of oil products and semi-finished goods, especially metals.
+As with industry, Basque exports slowed down considerably in 2023 and practically stagnated, although they were better than the figures for Spain as a whole (0.3% vs. –1.4%): there was a notable upturn in exports of capital goods (especially transport equipment and industrial machinery) and motor vehicles, although there was a sharp decline in sales of energy products, which were hit by the price correction of oil products and semi-finished goods, especially metals.
+The negative trend continues in 2024, with a year-on-year decline of 4.7%

 Table of indicators